 Skip to content

-This guide covers how to encrypt files using Fractum, including configuration options and best practices.
+This comprehensive guide covers encrypting files using Fractum, including configuration options, command-line usage, Docker deployment, and security best practices.

 Fractum Secret Sharing Diagram

-• Fractum properly installed (manually or using docker)
+Fractum properly installed (manual installation or Docker setup)

 fractum -i